linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 ### DIFFERENT HEALTH CARE FIRMS & BUSINESS MODELS (CONT.)
 - Medical Device Companies
 	 - Make implantable hardware for human body
-	 - Moat sources tend to be intellectual property ([[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#[[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill|INTANGIBLE AMORTIZATION]] AND NON‐GAAP REPORTING|intangibles]] ) but also physician relationships (switching costs)
+	 - Moat sources tend to be intellectual property ([](Week%205%20Accounting%20Recap-%20R&D,%20%20Intangibles,%20%20M&A%20&%20Goodwill#[[Week%205%20Accounting%20Recap-%20R&D,%20Intangibles,%20M&A%20&%20Goodwill|INTANGIBLE%20AMORTIZATION) AND NON‐GAAP REPORTING|intangibles]] ) but also physician relationships (switching costs)
 		   - Marketing and sales force
 		   - Training and tools for implants
  - Compared to pharma,  innovation tends to be more evolutionary rather disruptive or revolutionary